Please refer to Cornell’s COVID-19 website as the main source for campus-wide updates and information.

 Cornell's surveillance testing through Cayuga Health System

-Cornell's mandatory arrival testing and surveillance testing are provided through a partnership with Cayuga Health System, with oversight from the Office of the Vice Provost for Academic Integration.
+Cornell's mandatory surveillance testing (including arrival testing) are provided through a partnership with Cayuga Health System, with oversight from the Office of the Vice Provost for Academic Integration.
 This ongoing screening is designed to identify positive cases among asymptomatic students, and isolate those cases to contain the spread of COVID-19.

-Cornell Health does not oversee the university's COVID-19 arrival / surveillance testing or the Daily Check.
+Cornell Health does not oversee the university's COVID-19 surveillance testing or the Daily Check.

 More information about surveillance testing & the Daily Check: